 The University of Illinois has a lot of science and weather related activities for kids.
 Just for Kids is their base site with links to many different topics.
 For example… Tree House Weather Kids has a variety of activities that help children explore various types of weather.
 The have all kinds of audio books for (Continue reading…)

+The Library of Congress has a wonderful section online called For Kids and Families.
+There is lots there to explore for all ages.
 There is also a section for Teachers which homeschooling parents would also find interesting.
 It also includes classroom materials on a variety of topics.
+Enjoy exploring!

 Caroline explored the BBC Science Clips site for a long time the other morning.
 Many of these science concepts are ones we haven’t explored yet in a formal fashion so this was a fun way for her to begin to hear the associated vocabulary and see them in action.
 The site is broken down into (Continue reading…)